blaine-wataru/final-project-mockup/README.md

 # final-project-mockup

 Colors are definitely subject to change.
+All Javascript and some page links need to be implemented properly.

+## Landing Page
 Images are placeholders (will probably be pictures of the website).

-## Landing Page
+Layout may change as well.
 ![](doc/mockup-1.png)
 ![](doc/mockup-2.png)